- Written by Dr.Mehmet Demircioglu

 - Estimated Reading Time 8 Minutes

 If you don't spend as much time choosing a decent hair transplant clinic as you research to buy real estate or a car, you are unaware of how serious hair transplant surgery is.
 In the wrong hands, hair transplant surgery may ruin the rest of your life.
-In a competent surgeon's hand, you can have a life-changing positive result.
+In a competent surgeon's hand, you can have a life changing positive result.

 Dr. Mehmet Demircioglu

 Choose a hair transplant clinic in Turkey by looking first at medical responsibility, not travel convenience.
-The safest choice is usually the clinic that can clearly explain who will examine you, who designs the hairline, who creates the recipient area incisions, how the donor area is protected, how the graft number is chosen, and what follow-up exists after you return home.
+The safest choice is usually the clinic that can clearly explain who will examine you, who designs the hairline, who creates the recipient area incisions, how donor reserve is protected, how the graft number is chosen, and what follow-up exists after you return home.

 Turkey has excellent hair transplant surgeons and also many high-volume clinics that sell surgery like a package holiday.
 The country name alone should never reassure you.
-A low price, hotel transfer, attractive website, or impressive before-and-after photo can be part of the decision, but none of those things proves that the surgery itself is being planned well.
+A low price, hotel transfer, attractive website, or impressive before and after photo can be part of the decision, but none of those things proves that the surgery itself is being planned well.

 A hair transplant in Turkey can be a good decision when the clinic is surgeon-led and the plan is realistic.
 It becomes risky when the patient is guided mainly by sales speed, low price, and promises of a large graft number.